foundriesio/lmp-tools/security/zynqmp/README.txt

  4) check_bootbin.sh
     dumps the boot-header information on boot.bin and verifies the bootable image

+ 5) generate_fpga.sh
+    accepting the keys and a bitstream, generates a signed fpga bitstream.
+Notice that signed FPGAs will be authenticated by the firwmare and therefore they require an adjusted FIT load command in SPL or the load will fail.

 For clarity, this README shall include references to an hypotetical target board (from now on THE_TARGET).